 If I don’t agree to the divorce there is nothing my ex can do

-MYTH – You can oppose a divorce, but the law is changing very soon on this in 2020.
+MYTH – You can oppose a divorce, but the new No Fault Divorce law has changed things.
 If this is going to happen anyway, you might as well have some say and control over the process.
 We can help you both divorce amicably and quickly and let you move on with your life.

 The children automatically go with the mother

 MYTH – As society changes and parenting roles become more flexible, in more cases the father is having more of a role and in some cases is the parent with care.

 The usual parenting arrangement is the children see their father every other weekend

 MYTH – There is no set or normal arrangement.
 There may be separate arrangements during holiday and term time; different arrangements as the children grow older and flexible arrangements to suit everyone involved.
 More and more parents are pursuing a 50/50 parenting plan, which we can help you develop based on our tried and tested parenting schedules, if you believe that is best for your child.

 You must be in the same room to do mediation

 MYTH – Family mediation can be carried out online or can be held face to face but whilst you are in separate rooms.
 This is called shuttle mediation and you would usually have separate arrival and departure times.